Enrico Alfano: Trial in Viterbo

 Back in Italy, Alfano stood trial at Viterbo for the Cuocolo murders.
 On 27 March 1909, the Assistant Public Prosecutor committed 47 persons for trial by the Court of Assizes in Naples.
 However, due to many attempts to corrupt the authorities and other obstacles the trial was transferred to the Court of Assizes in Viterbo, 250 kilometres from Naples and 80 kilometres north of Rome.

 The often uproarious and spectacular Cuocolo trial attracted a lot of attention of newspapers and the general public both in Italy as well as in the United States, including by Pathé's Gazette.
 The trial was transformed from a murder trial into one against the Camorra as a whole.
 The hearings began in the spring of 1911 and would continue for twelve months.
 Fabbroni intended to use the trial to strike the final blow to the Camorra.
 The trial was attended by the former mayor of New York City, George B. McClellan, in whose administration Petrosino was killed.

 Funds to pay the defendant's lawyers were reportedly collected in Naples and from Neapolitan restaurants in New York.
-The amount collected was 50,000 lire, or USD 10,000, at the start of the trial.
+The amount collected was 50,000 lire, or US$10,000, at the start of the trial.
 Giovanni Rapi, the Camorra's "treasurer", had an interest in a private bank in New York where the savings of immigrants were forwarded to Italy.
 The New York defence fund treasurer was Andrea Attanasio, also sought in connection with the Cuocolo matter.

 The trial was Captain Fabbroni's finest moment.
 He testified in 21 hearings and his testimony filled 285 pages.
 He accused the police, politicians and even the judiciary of being involved with the Camorra.
 Alfano claimed he was innocent.
 "I am the victim of yellow journalism," he told the judge.
 "I have been ruined by the Carabinieri.
 The story that I have been the head of the Camorra is a legend.
 I was neither its head nor its tail.
 I admit that I have committed some excesses.
 What youth of my social class in Naples has not?"